xMAnton/ADPassword/README.md

       zmprov md domain.ext zimbraAuthFallbackToLocal FALSE
       zmcontrol restart

-* If you want a custom password complexity rules, see: https://github.com/Zimbra-Community/ADPassword/wiki/Adding-a-password-policy-check
+* If you want a custom password complexity rules, see: [Adding a password policy check.md](wiki/Adding%20a%20password%20policy%20check.md)
 * Sometimes when the user clicks the change password option, Zimbra goes to a URL on port 8443.
 To fix: `zmprov mcf zimbraChangePasswordURL https://your-zimbra-server.com/h/changepass?skin=harmony`

 ## Zimbra only accounts with local password